sedislab/SENTIL/sentil-embedded/packaging/platformio/README.md

 # Sentil for PlatformIO

+Download the latest [sentil-platformio.zip](https://github.com/sedislab/SENTIL/releases/latest/download/sentil-platformio.zip) from the Releases tab, or build the archive from source as below.

 The SENTIL embedded library packaged for PlatformIO.
 It carries the same `Sentil.h` surface as the Arduino packaging: the streaming STL monitor and the on-board synthesis layer.

 ## Add it to a project